k-g-j/cs6120-course-project/group-johnson-project-proposal.md

 2. Solar farm operators to optimize maintenance schedules and energy trading strategies
 3. Policymakers to make informed decisions about renewable energy integration

-Our project will focus on creating a predictive model that can provide reliable hourly and daily forecasts of solar energy production for a given location.
-I will utilize historical solar radiation data, weather parameters (such as temperature, humidity, cloud cover), and past energy production data to train and evaluate our model.
+My project will focus on creating a predictive model that can provide reliable hourly and daily forecasts of solar energy production for a given location.
+I will utilize historical solar radiation data, weather parameters (such as temperature, humidity, cloud cover), and past energy production data to train and evaluate the model.

 The primary challenges I aim to address include: